AlextheYounga/vultron-js/README.md

 export default AuthController
 ```

 You place your functions in the controller object, and just specify which functions you want to appear as callable endpoints in Electron's ipcMain module.
+Any functions not listed in the endpoints array will not be sent to the api.
+Currently working on making named endpoints.

 From the frontend you will use the this.$api global variable of ipcRenderer to fire ipcMain events like this:
 ```javascript